HOTELS Kisawa Sanctuary - The Mozambique Resort Partnering with Ocean Research

 Humpback Whale | Photo by Orlando Miranda and Salvador Colvee

-From June through September, humpback whales migrate through the channel during their breeding season.
-Peak sightings occur from July through October, with days recording pods of up to 100 mothers and calves.
+From June through to October, humpback whales migrate through the channel during their breeding season.
+Peak sightings occur from July to September, with days recording pods of up to 100 mothers and calves.
 Seasonal boat trips, guided by knowledge from the BCSS marine science team, bring you close to these migrations.

 The whales breach and sail through the waters surrounding the archipelago, creating what locals describe as a magical seasonal phenomenon.
 The experience lasts one to three hours depending on whale activity and weather conditions.